 We recommend that you set the accelerator slightly too long during the first assembly to estimate the free travel in flight.
 You can then shorten the accelerator if necessary by this free travel.

 Using the accelerator in flight

-Before take off, when hooking thee risers into the main carabiners, be sure to connect the speed system rope with the speed system on the risers: connect the "brummel hooks" or the ball / loop system.
+Before take off, when hooking thee risers into the main carabiners, be sure to connect the speed system rope with the speed system on the risers: connect the "brummel hooks".